United Auto Workers go on strike against Ford, GM, Stellantis

 "I think they're preparing for a historic strike with all three companies," Ford CEO Jim Farley told CBS News earlier Thursday.

-Ford said in a later statement that, "At 8 p.m. this evening at Solidarity House in Detroit, the United Auto Workers presented its first substantive counterproposal to Ford a few hours from the expiration of the current four-year collective bargain agreement."
+Ford said in a later statement, "At 8 p.m. this evening at Solidarity House in Detroit, the United Auto Workers presented its first substantive counterproposal to Ford a few hours from the expiration of the current four-year collective bargain agreement."

 After the strike was underway, Stellantis said it was "extremely disappointed by the UAW leadership's refusal to engage in a responsible manner to reach a fair agreement in the best interest of our employees, their families and our customers.
 We immediately put the Company in contingency mode and will take all the appropriate structural decisions to protect our North American operations and the Company."